chrisrosen1/DH-101-Starter-Repository/index.md

 <h1>Chris Rosen — DH 101</h1>
 <h2>Welcome</h2>

-Hello, this site documents my work from DH 101.
+Welcome to my digital scavenger hunt.

+Each project on this site explores a different question about artificial intelligence, creativity, identity, labor, and what it means to remain human in a world increasingly shaped by AI.

+Some clues are obvious.
+Others require a closer look.

 Explore this site like a scavenger hunt.
-Each project reveals something different about AI.
-Follow the clues and see what you discover.

 <h2> About Me </h2>